ajstourinho/questions_solver/README.md

 ### PROD: Stop Services inside instance

-Sometimes, it may be needed to run `systemctl daemon-reload` before stopping the services.
+Sometimes, it may be needed to run `sudo systemctl daemon-reload` before stopping the services.

 1. **Stop Gunicorn Service**
 ```bash